I want to write this post to help you with some techniques and tricks to make your podcasts sound professional.

 Use a decent quality podcasting equipment

 I don’t want to get involved with equipment themes, on my podcast editing services you have information about quality microphones and equipment if you want pro-sound.
 Just don’t record your podcast with bad microphones or crappy mobiles.
-At the end of the post, I will put a piece of low cost and simple equipment.
+At the end of this post, I will put a piece of low cost and simple equipment.

 Try to find the best acoustic place in your room